-The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Megastar Development Corp. (the "Company") and should be read in conjunction with the Company's audited consolidated financial statements and the accompanying notes for the year ended February 29, 2020, and the audited consolidated financial statements and the accompanying notes for the year ended February 28, 2019, copies of which are filed on the SEDAR website: www.sedar.com.
+The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Megastar Development Corp. (the "Company") and should be read in conjunction with the Company's interim condensed consolidated financial statements for the period ended May 31, 2020 as well as the Company's audited consolidated financial statements for the year ended February 29, 2020; including the notes thereto (the "Financial Statements"), copies of which are filed on the SEDAR website: www.sedar.com.

-The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS").
 All dollar figures included herein and in the following discussion and analysis are quoted in Canadian dollars unless otherwise noted.

-The financial information in this MD&A is derived from the Company's financial statements prepared in accordance with IFRS.
-Information provided in this MD&A, including financial information extracted from the financial statements, is the responsibility of management.
+The financial information in this MD&A is derived from the Company's Financial Statements prepared in accordance with IFRS.
+Information provided in this MD&A, including financial information extracted from the Financial Statements, is the responsibility of management.
 This MD&A may contain forward looking statements based on assumptions and judgments of management regarding events or results that may prove to be inaccurate as a result of risk factors beyond its control.
 Accordingly, actual results may differ materially from the expected results.